mong8se/buffish.nvim/Readme.md

 TODO: Tests?

-TODO: only 1 level of disambiguation, maybe needs more?
+DONE: only 1 level of disambiguation, maybe needs more?

-TODO: make disambiguation easier to understand at a glance
+DONE: make disambiguation easier to understand at a glance